Extended String Module

 Extended String Module - string

-Functions marked with 🔤 process the input string
+Functions marked with 🔤 process the input string type as UTF-8 text.

 Convert to Hexadecimal Text (string.to_hex)